abdullah-if/math-tools/README.md

 According to factor theorem,
 if P(x)= aₙxⁿ + aₙ₋₁xⁿ⁻¹+......... +a₀

-then solutions of P(x) can expressed as p/q when p is a factor of a₀  and q is a factor of aₙ while aₙ and a₀ are integers.
+then all the real solutions of P(x) can expressed as p/q when p is a factor of a₀  and q is a factor of aₙ while aₙ and a₀ are integers.
 Here p and q may be positive or negative.
-Since, qx-p is factor of the polynomial.
+Since, qx-p is factor of the polynomial, (-p/q) is a solution for the polynomial.
 For more decent explanation visit [Wikipedia](https://www.wikipedia.org/wiki/Factorization_of_polynomials#Classical_methods).